 At Unkai Terrace, visitors can expect a rare natural phenomenon where a sea of clouds gather around you, making it possible for you to touch the clouds.
 Situated at the mountains of Hidaka and Tokachi at an altitude of 1,088 meters, the best time to experience this is in the wee hours of the morning.

 Take the gondola from the foothill of Hoshino Resorts Tomamu and it’ll lead you to a white sea of unkai right in front of your eyes.
 Locals and tourists alike have used this platform to their advantage, using the remarkable view of the clouds for their social media posts.
-Aside from being a photographer’s haven, there is a cloud walk that was established in 2015 where visitors can walk along the trails and even lie on fluffy, white clouds.
+Aside from being a photographer’s haven, there is a cloud walk that was established where visitors can walk along the trails and even lie on fluffy, white clouds.

 4. Higashimokoto Shibazakura Park